Senior Director of Parent Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha does not evade standardized assessment.
-We fully embrace it.
-If you seek an institution that minimizes rigor or dilutes expectations, do not apply.
-But if you are committed to establishing high standards—and supporting every student in meeting them—begin here.
+Alpha does not shy away from standardized assessment.
+We lean into it.
+If you seek a school that sidesteps rigor or dilutes expectations, do not proceed.
+But if you value setting a high bar—and supporting every student in reaching it—begin here.

 👉 Watch MacKenzie explain (3 min)